Deductions in New Tax Regime under Union Budget 2023-24

 Wrapping It Up

-The new tax regime introduced under the Union Budget 2023-24 offers taxpayers the option to choose between lower tax rates and limited deductions or higher tax rates and multiple deductions and exemptions.
+The new tax regime offers taxpayers the option to choose between lower tax rates and limited deductions or higher tax rates and multiple deductions and exemptions as per the Union Budget 2024.

-It is important for taxpayers to carefully evaluate their deductions in both these tax regime.
+It is important for taxpayers to carefully evaluate their deductions in both these tax regimes.
 Choose the one that best suits your financial goals and circumstances.

-• What deductions are allowed in the new tax regime in 2023?
+• Which deductions are allowed in the new tax regime in 2024?

 • Employer’s contribution to NPS accounts of employees